 The Colour of Ash

-Plastic serves to protect and to separate, like the fragile boundary between memory and the void of lost recollection.
-These are fragments of what was and what might have been, urging contemplation.
-Gold is not mere ornament, but a tangible sign of fragility transformed into strength: an open wound, displayed.
-These images do not conceal pain — they reveal it.
-Each name is an identity that endures, refusing to vanish.
+Plastic both preserves and separates, like the thin line that divides memory from the void of a lost recollection.
+Fragments of what has been and of what might have been urge contemplation.
+Gold is not merely decoration, but a sign of fragility transformed into strength: an open wound, exposed.
+The images do not conceal pain; they reveal it.
+Each name is an identity that resists, refusing to fade.

 Elisa and the Enigma of the Labyrinth